G3rkul3s/MultiLeap-Computer-Animation-Lab/README.md

 📝*Note*: Those algorithm implementations, though in theory can be used with real-time sensor readings, have been designed with simulated readings in mind.

-⚠*Warning*: For now, calibration and hand fusion only works with the right hand.
+⚠*Warning*: For now, calibration and hand fusion only works with the right or left hand, but not both.

 ## To create an executable for this project:
 1. Create a build directory in the root folder